What kind of choice do you have in your life?

-One day many years ago I was having an especially bad day at my teaching job.
+One day, many years ago, I was having a very bad day at my teaching job.
 I was in school late in the evening.
-I called my wife and said, “I’m sick of this crappy job, not by the job itself but by its corrosive working environment.
+I called my wife and said, “I’m sick of this tiring job, not by the job itself but by its corrosive working environment.
 Let’s quit this job and run away to the USA.
 I’m not entirely sure I knew how to go to the USA at the time.”

-My wife said, “Sounds like a pretty good idea.
-I can help you to research how to go to the USA and if successful, I can also help you to buy the air tickets too.”
+My wife said, “Sounds like you are exhausted, and it’s a pretty good idea.
+I can help you to research how to go to the USA and if possible, I can also help you to other stuffs too.”

 One year later from that phone call, the lovely Macomb city of Illinois welcomed me.
 I was learning I’d need to be careful what I suggested around this woman I married.

-She is my hero not because she is a great wife, although she is.
+She became my hero not because she is a great wife, although she is.

-She is my hero because she is a great human being.
+She became my hero because she is a great human being.

-She takes the time to care about people in her life.
+She takes the time to care people around her life.

-She talks little but thinks distinctly beyond the periphery.
+She talks less but thinks distinctly beyond the periphery.

-When I was a PhD student a while back, at midnight around my PhD qualifying exam, pregnant with our first baby, she sensed I was struggling to cope with the incoming baby, life and, of course, the hectic pressure of research proposals.
-She paused, and then, in that tunnel of life circle, told me to spend less time staring at what’s in front of me (the book), and more time visualizing the outcome.
+When I was a PhD student at The Ohio State a while back, at midnight around my PhD qualifying exam, pregnant with our first baby, she sensed I was struggling to cope with the incoming baby, life and, of course, the hectic pressure of research work.
+She paused, and then, in that tunnel of life circle, told me to spend less time staring at what’s in front of me (the papers and book), and more time visualizing the outcome.

-It gave me clear purpose, direction, and intent.
+It gave me a clear purpose, direction, and intent.

-I remember many of those life lessons from her during the course of living.
+I remember many of those life lessons from her during the course of difficulty.

 I sometimes think, “really.”